ManApart/word-search-kata/readme.md

 * Error handling for no file in / invalid file
 * Error handling for word not found
 * Should I move tests for searches to test just that class or keep them at the higher level?
+* Code Warnings
+  * InputParser manual array copy

 ## TODO per helpful feedback
- * Class and member privacy
-   * PuzzleSolver.grid could be made private
-   * PositionFinder constructors could be package-private
 * Clearer tests and classes names.
   * ForwardSearchTest.reverse() > ForwardSearchTest probably should have been renamed to HorizontalSearchTest
 * Check unhappy path scenarios in tests.